JetBrains/teamcity-documentation/topics/how-to.md

 When you want to delete personal data of a specific user, the best way to do it is to delete the user in TeamCity.
 This way all the references to the user will continue to store the numeric user id, while all the other user information will not be stored anymore.
 Note that [Audit](tracking-user-actions.md) records will mention internal numeric user id after the user deletion.

-If the user triggered any builds (i.e. had the "Run build" permission in any of the projects which are still present on the server), the user's username and full name were be recorded in the build's "teamcity.build.triggeredBy" parameters as text values as those were part of the build's "environment".
+If the user triggered any builds (i.e. had the "Run build" permission in any of the projects which are still present on the server), the user's username and full name were recorded in the build's `teamcity.build.triggeredBy` parameters as text values as those were part of the build's "environment".
 If you need to remove those, you can either delete the related builds (and all the builds which artifact\- or snapshot\-depend on them), or delete parameters of those affected builds (the parameters are stored in archived files under &lt;TeamCity Data Directory&gt;\system\artifacts\*\*\*\.teamcity\properties directories).

 After the user deletion and other data cleaning, make sure to [reset search index](search.md#Resetting+Search+Index) to prune possibly cached data of the deleted user from the search index.
+{product="tc"}

 There are several other places which can hold user-related data